 WAXY DRAWING MATERIALS

-Waxy drawing materials are relatively modem and differ from dry drawing materials in two fundamental ways-they cannot be blended easily unless a solvent is used, and drawings done with waxy materials have more durable sur faces.
-It is basically a trade off-durability for blending.
+Waxy Drawing materials are relatively modern and differ from dry materials in two fundamental ways--they cannot be blended easily unless a solvent is used, and drawings done with materials havef more durable surfaces.
+It is basically a trade-off--durability for blending.

 The basic recipe for a waxy drawing material is to mix a coloring material with a filler, then add a lubricant and a binder.
 The coloring material, or pig ment, may be water soluble or not, depending on whether the blending solvent is water or organic (mineral spirits or turpentine).
 The filler is usually clay or talc.
 The lubricant is a natural wax, if blending is to be done with an organic solvent, ur a fatly acid, if blending will be done with water.
 The binder may be fatty acid or wax, as well as gum tragacanth or methyl cellulose.
 The mixture is blended and is not fired.
 It is important to note that all drawings done with waxy drawing material must be fixed with a fixative or a final protective coating.
 This prevents the tendency of wax to rise slowly to the surface of the drawing, giving a chalky, or milky, apperance.